danielelozzi/psytoolkit/README.md

-# Neuropsychological tests for Psytoolkit
+# Psychological tests for Psytoolkit

 This code require psytoolkit software or psytoolkit platform psytoolkit.org